 - iTools software that allows teachers to present and manipulate course content in an interactive way.
 It can be used either on an Interactive whiteboard (IWB) or on a projector.
-The Student Book pages can be viewed on screen and are synchronised with their corresponding pages in the Activity Book so that teachers can move easily between them.
 Interactive iTools activities include animated stories and vocabulary practice activities.
 The interactive audio player also appears on screen.
-Show and Tell iTools also includes a set of three electronic Big Books to accompany each level of the course and to be used by teachers as additional language source and review material and a motivational tool in creating children's interest in reading. - Teacher's Resource Pack containing: - flashcards to present six key words in each unit - posters reproductions of the artwork of the first lessons of each unit to introduce new language, revise language and reinforce enquiry-based learning - puppet Fifi the clever fox hand puppet to use for classroom routines, introductions and games
+Show and Tell iTools also includes a set of three electronic Big Books to accompany each level of the course and to be used by teachers as additional language source and review material and a motivational tool in creating children's interest in reading. - Teacher's Resource Pack containing: - flashcards to present six key words in each unit - posters reproductions of the artwork of the first lessons of each unit to introduce new language, revise language and reinforce enquiry-based learning - puppet Fifi the clever fox hand puppet to use for classroom routines, introductions and games - DVD Each level of Show and Tell includes a DVD with 9 animated stories featuring the charming forest characters: Fifi, Benny, and Prickly.